anitab-org/anitab-forms-backend/README.md

     ```
     pip install -r requirements.txt
     ```
+6. Make sure you create `.env` using `.env.template` and update the values of corresponding environment variables or make sure you exported the following [environment variables](#Environment-Variables).

-6. To run the migrations run:
+7. To run the migrations run:
    ```
    python manage.py migrate
    ```
-7. To run the server:
+8. To run the server:
     ```
     python manage.py runserver
     ```
-8. Navigate to `http://localhost:8000/` in your browser.
+9. Navigate to `http://localhost:8000/` in your browser.
-9. To change the port you may run `python manage.py runserver <port_number>`
+10. To change the port you may run `python manage.py runserver <port_number>`
-10. To run the migrations run: `python manage.py migrate`
+11. To run the migrations run: `python manage.py migrate`
-11. You can terminate the process by `Ctrl+C` in your terminal.
+12. You can terminate the process by `Ctrl+C` in your terminal.

 Follow the given instructions for Login into the app.